 National Weather Museum & Science Center

 Displaying weather observation and prediction equipment, the National Weather Museum & Science Center has interactive weather exhibits.
 You can look at a tornado simulator, examine the T-28 storm chaser plane, and see a weather research radar.

 Best Wineries and Breweries in Norman

-Wine lovers won’t want to miss out on the best wineries in Norman when they come to visit.
+Beer and wine lovers won’t want to miss out on the best breweries & wineries in Norman when they come to visit.
 Here are some of our favorites…

 Native Spirits Winery